 The People’s Bank of China has bought over 100 tons of gold in 2019, despite the country being the largest producer of gold in the world.
 The World Gold Council (WGC) has projected increased central bank gold purchases as the threat of an economic recession of global magnitude looms.

-He, therefore, asked investors not to waste time awaiting lower gold values to get into the market.
+Mobius, therefore, advises investors not to waste time awaiting lower gold prices to get into the market.
 The prices will keep soaring higher, so buy gold at any level.
 Buying gold has never been easier.
 Novem Gold has designed a more accessible and flexible gold purchase process on the blockchain.